RubenSab/Stackade/README.md

 The **Stack** and **Namespaces** are central to Stackade:

 - the **Stack** is a data structure that only supports knowing the top element (peeking), removing it (popping) and adding a new element on top (pushing).
-Almost everything in Stackade interacts with it: operators and sequences *(read 2.1.6.)* take **arguments** by popping elements and push the **results** to return them.
+Almost everything in Stackade interacts with it: operators and sequences *(read 2.1.6.)* take **arguments** by popping elements and pushing the **results** to return them.

-  For example, the operator `+` takes the pops the lasts two element from the stack and pushes their sum.
+  For example, the operator `+` pops the lasts two element from the stack and pushes their sum.

 - the **Namespaces** are a linked list of maps, each linking the variable name to it's content.
 Having multiple namespaces in a hierarchy allows **local scoping** and cleansing un-needed local variables after a **sequence** is executed.